trezor/blockbook/docs/api.md

   - _nonzero_: return only addresses with nonzero balance
   - _used_: return addresses with at least one transaction
   - _derived_: return all derived addresses
+- _secondary_: specifies secondary (fiat) currency in which the balances are returned in addition to crypto values

 Response: